 The researchers asked a group of typically sedentary young adults to take up an exercise snacking routine, climbing a three-flight stairwell three times a day with one to four hours of rest in between.
 They performed the routine three days a week over a six week period; the researchers monitored their cardiorespiratory fitness by measuring their peak oxygen uptake.
 For comparison, the study authors also monitored a control group who did not follow the stair climbing regime.

 The results came as a surprise even to the study authors.
 The stair climbing routine didn't just improve the cardiorespiratory fitness of the participants, but also boosted their strength.
 They also generated more power in a cycling test.
 "We know that sprint interval training works, but we were a bit surprised to see that the stair snacking approach was also effective," said Jonathan Little, an assistant professor at UBC Okanagan's School of Health and Exercise Sciences and a co-author of the study.

 So what does the study indicate?
-Essentially, an expensive gym membership and a gruelling workout routine aren't necessary to boost your heart health, and a crowded work schedule needn't compromise your fitness either.
+Essentially, an expensive gym membership and a gruelling workout routine aren't necessary to boost your heart health.
 Taking a few flights of stairs a day, if you're able to do so, could be the budget-friendly, time-saving answer.
 Senior study author Martin Gibala, a kinesiology professor at McMaster University, explained, "The findings make it even easier for people to incorporate 'exercise snacks' into their day."

 Gibala added, "Those who work in office towers or live in apartment buildings can vigorously climb a few flights of stairs in the morning, at lunch, and in the evening and know they are getting an effective workout."